roomate/Finite-Element-Method/README.md

-# 🧱 Finite Elements Method
+# 🧱 Finite Element Method

 The Finite Elements Method (FEM for short) is a modern numerical tool to solve Partial Differential Equations.
 Usually presented with their finite-difference and finite volume counterpart, this method remains indispensable for whoever